 Guests are responsible for their own laundry and water usage is controlled.
 In general, locally sources foods are purchased.
 The accommodation lies within an area of abundant natural resources in terms of agriculture, therefore it is possible to purchase directly from the grower.
-We only cater for small groups of up to six persons and minimise vehicle use at all times.
 No off road or bush driving is permitted and all research is conducted on foot.

 We do not believe in wasting any resources and therefore the administration stationery and equipment of both our company and the Ingwe Leopard Project is minimised.
 We do not produce brochures or any other printed material and operate only through magnetic media and the internet.